alperiox/alperiox/README.md

 - Deep learning productionalization, from data collection to modeling at scale.
 - Thanks to one of my instructors, I got interested in applying deep learning to specifically differential equation systems.
 Hopefully will be able to do it on my own :D

-I'm currently an R&D Engineer, specializing in diffusion models for computer vision and reference-based visual grounding.
+I'm currently an R&D Engineer, specializing in VLMs for reference-based visual grounding.

  **I'm an empirical and imaginative person.
 I learned mathematics by visualizing my imagination, and I try to implement the same strategy as long as it works :D**